tongchen126/litepcie_pcie_dma/v2/README.md

-This work is based on Litex project.
-It combines WishboneDMA and PCIeDMA function and enables DMA transferring between Host PCIe Address Space and the Wishbone DMA bus of the SoC.
-The address and length of DMA transaction and the enable register is exported in CSR regions.
+**This work is based on Litex project.
+It combines WishboneDMA and PCIeDMA function and enables DMA transferring between Host Address Space and the Wishbone DMA bus of the SoC.**

 # Source File
 wishbone_dma.py